Nassau County Family Law Attorney

 Legal Guidance on Behalf of Your Children

-In addition to financial issues, child custody and visitation are two of the most contested matters in divorce.
-Serving clients throughout Nassau County, including Long Island and Queens, Brooklyn, and Rockland Counties, we have a proven track record of helping clients find a favorable decision regarding their children.
+In addition to financial matters, child custody and visitation disputes are two of the most frequently contested issues in divorce.
+Serving clients throughout Nassau County—including Long Island and Queens, Brooklyn, and Rockland Counties—our family lawyers have a proven record of helping families achieve positive outcomes for their children.

 Our Nassau County family law attorneys pride ourselves in helping our clients through the following child-related issues: